-That wasn’t such an easy thing to do.
-While most people looked up to soldiers, they were generally people that seemed hard for me to trust.
-They were humanity’s saviors during the intergalactic war, which is why most people held them in such high esteem.
+That wasn’t such an easy thing to do with soldiers, though.
+While most people looked up to soldiers, they were typically people who were hard for me to trust.
+They were humanity’s saviors during the Intergalactic War, which is why most people held them in such high esteem.

 The Intergalactic War was a terribly bloody and costly civil war between all of humanity.
-The faction that ended up losing surrendered, but upon their surrender and liquidation of arms, as well as every participant and sympathizer on the losing side was executed by the soldiers.
+The faction that ended up losing surrendered, but upon their surrender and laying down of arms, every participant and sympathizer on the losing side was executed by the soldiers.
 The argument was that war did not have to be a part of human history any longer.
-But as long as there were disparate ideologies, war would inevitably ensue.
+Yet as long as there were disparate ideologies, war would inevitably ensue.
 With the losing faction and their ideologies gone, the world moved on in peace and harmony.

 It had now been several hundred years since bloodshed occurred on any but the smallest of scales.
 And while most people credited the soldiers of the past and present with upholding such a peaceful state, it was hard for me to trust anyone whose oaths to the state were so strong that they’d have no problem destroying family or friends who deviated from mainstream ideology.